-DPF is a modern framework and it has been developed by taking advantages of new hardware architectures.
+DPF is a modern framework based on new hardware architectures.
 Thanks to continued development, new capabilities are frequently added.

-DPF is physic agnostic.
-Thus, its use is not limited to a particular field, physics solution, or file format.
+DPF is physics-agnostic, which means that its use is not limited to a particular field, physics solution, or file format.

 Extensibility and Customization